alonrbar/redux-classic/README.md

 - The store is still the single source of truth.
 An automatic process propagates it to the components, similarly to what happens in react-redux.
 - The state is still read only. **Don't mutate the component's state directly**, only via actions (methods).
-- Changes are made with pure functions so **keep your actions pure**.
+- Changes are made with pure functions so keep your actions pure.

 ### Features